kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Hand-crafting the logo

-He could hand paint the logo giving it unique individuality.
-But what would happen if his clients wanted to "refresh" their logo after a few years.
+He could hand paint the logo electronically, giving it unique individuality.
+But Sol was not   naturally deft and looked askance at "mousing his way" to artistic perfection.

+Moreover, what would happen if his clients wanted to "refresh" their logo after a few years.
 The transmogrification of the [3M Logo](https://1000logos.net/3m-logo/) in almost a century was a case in point.
 Its changes struck a fine balance between the old and the new---same enough to be recognizable from the past but new enough to attract and engage afresh.
 A hand-painted logo would be difficult to morph over time to retain its essence while renewing its expression.
 Logo-maintenance precluded a hand-drawn logo.

 ### Interactive graphics